condg/condg.github.io/about.md

 ## <i class="fa fa-user" aria-hidden="true"></i> Who can attend <a name="who" />

 The Central Ohio .Net Developers Group meetings are free and open to the public!

+All developers; professional, student, and hobbiest are welcome and encouraged to attend.

 There is no need to register or sign up.

 ## <i class="fa fa-calendar" aria-hidden="true"></i> When we meet <a name="when" />